phze22/Online-Misogyny-in-Danish-Bajer/README.md

-For more information, revise our paper:
+For more information, revise our paper [here](http://www.derczynski.com/papers/annotating_online_misogyny.pdf)

-Please cite:
+Please cite: will be added after publishing in ACL Anthology after conference